Childhood Apraxia of Speech and Expanding Utterances

-My first year as an SLP (during my clinical fellowship year), I worked with a student with severe Childhood Apraxia of Speech.
+In my first year as an SLP (during my clinical fellowship year), I worked with a student with severe Childhood Apraxia of Speech.
 This started me down a path of discovery and growth.
-A few years ago I was able to attend the CASANA Intensive Training Institute for SLP’s.
-The training was taught by some amazing researchers and clinicians.
-The training that I received was amazing but also opened a door to continued growth.
-My hope is to continue to learn and grow while passing on information to fellow SLP’s, families, and teachers.
+A few years ago, I was able to attend the CASANA Intensive Training Institute for SLP’s.
+Some fantastic researchers and clinicians taught the training.
+The training that I received was terrific but also opened the door to continued growth.
+I hope to continue learning and growing while passing on information to fellow SLP’s, families, and teachers.

-I recently started putting to design some of the activities that I have designed (with post-it notes and index cards).
-Currently, I have children that are working on early sound and syllable planning and some that are working on expanding their MLU or length of utterance.
+I recently started to design some of the activities that I have developed (with post-it notes and index cards).
+Currently, I have children working on early sound and syllable planning and some working on expanding their MLU or length of utterance.
 So I created some activities and visuals to support expanding utterances.
 I think this looks much better than my post-its!

-It is also very important to start expanding utterances early.
-It can be as simple as adding an “a” to baby for “a baby”.
+It is also essential to start expanding utterances early.
+It can be as simple as adding an “a” to baby for “a baby.”
 The earlier you add in the coarticulation between words, the better.
 A few years ago, I started working with an older girl with CAS.
-It was very obvious to me that they had worked hard to get sounds in words, but they didn’t teach the coarticulation between words.
-Her sentences were choppy and her prosody was distorted.
+They had worked hard to get sounds in words, but they didn’t teach the coarticulation between words.
+Her sentences were choppy, and her prosody was distorted.

 Below is the approach that I often use to build the length of utterance.
 Click for a copy of this chart!

-A couple of my kiddos are at the sentence level but need practice expanding their sentences both in length and variety.
-I have a few flip books that I have used for early sounds as well as some fun flip cards to create silly articulation sentences.
-This gave me the idea to create the Keep Talking: Expanding length of utterances activities.
+A couple of my kiddos are at the sentence level but need practice expanding their sentences in length and variety.
+I have a few flipbooks that I have used for early sounds and some fun flip cards to create silly articulation sentences.
+This gave me the idea to make the Keep Talking: Expanding the length of utterances activities.

-While I originally created this activity to work with some students with apraxia, I have found it to be a great tool for many speech and language activities!
+While I created this activity to work with some students with apraxia, it is an excellent tool for many speech and language activities!